 The taxi driver then went for a bridge over the huge Ayeyarwady River.
 This is the central spine of Myanmar, and has been for centuries.
 All major kingdoms, or dynasties, have evolved around the river and produced the capitals of Inwa, Amarapura, Mandalay and also Bagan which would be my next destination after Mandalay.
 The river flows the length of Myanmar and gives life to all kinds of farming activities along the very wide valley surrounding it.
 The river is navigable for most of its length, offering opportunities to sail up- and downstream from the Andaman Sea, i.e the northern end of the Indian Ocean.

 On the other side of the river is Sagaing.
 There are several hilltops around these parts, almost all with temples on top.
 I was let off at the bottom of the largest hill and was directed to take the steps up to Soon U Ponya Shin Paya.
 It took its time.
 It was wet, damp and quite a climb.
 On the other hand there were steps all the way, a few more or less standing stupas on the sides and even a monastery halfway up.
 The steps were covered by a corrugated iron roof.

 The temple on top was interesting, but the view was much more fascinating.
 I walked down the same way, alone, observing that other tourists had been driven to the top.

-Coming up next was another former capital of Burma.
+Coming up next on my list of excursions from Mandalay was another former capital of Burma.

 What seemed to be the standard way of getting to Inwa or Ava (and by far the most fascinating) was to take a boat from a jetty (mud bank landing place) south of Amarapura for a few minutes across the river.
 This happened to be my only “voyage” on the Ayeyarwady.
 I had been dreaming of taking a boat downstream to Bagan but the sailing schedule was not favourable for me.